healthchecks/healthchecks/templates/docs/http_api.md

 200 OK
 :   The request succeeded.

+201 Created
+:   A new check was automatically created, the request succeeded.

 404 not found
 :   Could not find a project matching the specified ping key.